weekwood/box-ios-sdk-v2/COCOA-README.md

 ## Tests

-This SDK contains unit tests that are runnable with `./bin/test.sh`.
+This SDK contains unit tests that are runnable with `./bin/test.sh` or alternatively `rake spec`.

 To run tests specifically for the OS X platform, run tests with `./bin/test.sh 10.8`.
 This will compile BoxCocoaSDK and tests with the OS X 10.8 SDK.